msorvig/rust-vendored-qt/README.md

 # Building Qt with Cargo

 Rust supports building C++ source code using the CC crate.
-Qt is implemented using C++.
 Can we just build the Qt sources directly?

     % clang++ qglobal.cpp
     qglobal.cpp:41:10: fatal error: 'qplatformdefs.h' file not found